ubavic/srb-id-pkcs11-build/README.md

 ## License

-The code is released under the [unlicense](/LICENSE).
-You are free to do whatever you want with it.
+The code is released under the [unlicense](LICENSE).
+You are free to do whatever you want with code.

-PKCS11 library files are copyrighted by OASIS Open.